srsidd/srsidd/README.md

 ### Hi there 👋

-I'm a full stack robotics software engineer (Yep, I coined that) Currently employed at Oceaneering in the New Product Development group.
+I'm a full stack robotics software engineer (Yep, I coined that).

+Currently employed at Oceaneering in the New Product Development group.

 Outside of robotics, I enjoy running, ramen and reading.

 <!--